Tennessee State Route 22: Obion County

 SR 22 immediately enters Union City and has another interchange with SR 431 (Old SR 22); it then has an interchange with Tyson Drive before coming to an interchange with US 45W/SR 184 and SR 214, the final interchange before the freeway comes to an end at an interchange with US 51/SR 3.
 SR 22 is concurrent with US 45W between these final two interchanges.
 SR 22 then merges on to become concurrent with US 51/SR 3 south, completely bypassing downtown to the north as a four-lane divided highway.
 They then have an intersection with SR 21 before curving to the south and coming to an intersection with SR 5, where SR 22 turns east to become concurrent with that route as a four-lane undivided highway.
-SR 22/SR 5 then pass by some businesses and a future interchange with I-69 (under construction) before narrowing to two lanes and coming to a "Y" intersection where SR 22 and SR 5 split, with SR 22 turning northwest to leave Union City as a two-lane Highway.
+SR 22/SR 5 then pass by some businesses and a diamond interchange with SR 690 (Future I-69) before narrowing to two lanes and coming to a "Y" intersection where SR 22 and SR 5 split, with SR 22 turning northwest to leave Union City as a two-lane Highway.
 SR 22 then turns predominantly west and passes through farmland and the community of Dixie before winding around to an intersection with SR 157.
 It then turns southwest and passes between two hills before entering Samburg.
 The highway passes through downtown before running along the shores of Reelfoot Lake and coming to a "Y" intersection with SR 21 to become concurrent with that highway.
 They then leave Samburg and continue along the banks of the lake to cross the Hill–Talley Bridge over the Obion River to cross into Lake County.